What You Should Know About This Degree

 - Am I eligible for this program?
 At the graduate level, most programs require either prerequisite coursework or professional experience in the subject.
 If you do not have a degree or undergraduate coursework in finance or a related field, you may have to take some prerequisite classes prior to enrollment in the master’s program.

 Be sure to research the program’s admissions procedures and deadlines as well.
 Having this information will ensure a smooth application process to your selected programs.
-This information is typically available on the school’s website, or by contacting their admissions department.
+This information is typically available on the school’s website, or you can contact their admissions department.

 You should also consider your options for financing your education, including loans, scholarships, and assistantships.
 If you are currently employed, find out if your employer offers any kind of tuition assistance benefits.